#075 Nappy Leaks Podcast: Live Dec 2020

-Due to Covid-19 Nappy Leaks was unable to have our usual live audience, so we have a special guest, Keryn.
-She is Bubblebubs’ Cloth Nappy Support Specialist and comes across all sorts of questions from families starting out with cloth nappies through to those who have used it across multiple children.
+Because of Covid-19, Nappy Leaks could not have our usual live audience, so we have a special guest, Keryn.
+She is Bubblebubs’ Cloth Nappy Support Specialist and comes across many questions from families starting out with cloth nappies through to those who have used it across multiple children.
 She calls in to join Vicki and Vashti, discussing with the ladies the top 3 questions she gets enquiries for.

 What is the best nappy for babies 4 months old?

-One of the snaps has fallen off my nappy, what can I do?
+One snap has fallen off my nappy.
+What can I do?